madzonga/cyber-chat-room/README.md

 ## Additional Setup

 - **Node Version**: Node.js version 20.x is recommended.
-- Ensure that you have Node.js and SQLite installed on your system before running the server.
+- Ensure that you have Node.js installed on your system before running the server.
 You may need to set up environment variables for database configurations if necessary.

 Feel free to reach out if you encounter any issues or have any questions!